keirthana/anbox-cloud-docs/howto/application/create-application.md

 There may be more advanced scenarios while creating an application that cannot be performed using the dashboard and may require using the `amc` CLI command.

 After you create an application, the *Applications* page lists all the available applications.
 Clicking an application name opens the *Application details* page that displays information about the application, its configuration, and deployment features in the *Overview* section.
 The *Versions* section lists all created versions of the application.
 Use the *Actions* menu to either upload to the registry, unpublish, or delete a specific version.
-Click a specific version to open the version side panel, which provides detailed information about the version related to the parent image and watchdog.
 ```
 `````